-Sometimes the best cure for your in-between adventures slump or post-trip blues is a mini adventure.
+Sometimes the best cure for your between adventure blues is a mini adventure.

-With our Canada trip in the past, and no real plans for our next destination in the future, I was in need of an adventure this past weekend.
+With our Canada trip in the past, and no real plans for our next destination, I was in need of an adventure this past weekend.

 So I decided to spend my MLK holiday exploring Houston, with the BAPS Shri Swaminarayan Mandir as the main event.